- Sockets Programming

 Simple TCP Server-Client Application

-Before we even start, it should be noted that TCP is a very complex and you, as an application developer, don’t have to delve deep into its details.
+Before we even start, it should be noted that TCP is very complex and you, as an application developer, don’t have to delve deep into its details.

 We will jump directly into a simple socket API example application then we will try to understand the code afterwards.
 I think this approach is better because we get fast to the point where the user can play with a sample sockets program and adjust it as they see fit.

-) files where a server waits for a single client to
+client (simpletcpclient.c) files where a server waits for a single client to

 connect then waits for it to send one or more messages, prints to stdout and